Regional Homelessness Authority unveils scaled-back five-year plan

 Along with using the rebidding process to make existing dollars more effective, the new plan outlines a relatively new way for King County to obtain more homelessness funding.

 In 2015, the federal government began allowing Medicaid, a national health insurance program for low-income people, to pay for housing homeless people.
 The Regional Homelessness Authority says King County could do a better job of capturing these dollars.
-But some service providers that already use the program are skeptical, saying the program can be tricky to navigate administratively.
+But some service providers that already use the program are skeptical, saying the program can be tricky to navigate.

 Money would also be redistributed across King County so homeless shelters, day centers and other services aren’t as concentrated in Seattle.
 But a shake-up like that could be politically difficult.
 Siting homelessness services in a new neighborhood almost always comes with challenges.

 The plan also prioritizes organizations that serve people who are disproportionately impacted by homelessness, such as Black, Indigenous and other people of color, and gay and transgender people.